openeuler-mirror/docs/docs/en/docs/Installation/Installation-Preparations1.md

 1. Log in to the [openEuler Community](https://openeuler.org) website.

-2. Click **Download**.
+2. Click **Download** on the openEuler 21.09 window.

-3. Click the **Link** provided after **Download ISO**.
-The download list is displayed.
+3. Click **raspi_img**.
+The download list of Raspberry Pi images is displayed.

-4. Click **openEuler-21.03**.
-The openEuler 21.03 version download list is displayed.

-5. Click **Raspberry Pi**.
-The Raspberry Pi image download list is displayed.

    - **aarch64**: image of the AArch64 architecture

-6. Click **aarch64** to download the Raspberry Pi AArch64 image download list.
+6. Click **aarch64**.
+The Raspberry Pi AArch64 image download list is displayed.

-7. Click **openEuler-21.03-raspi-aarch64.img.xz** to download the openEuler Raspberry Pi image to the local PC.
+7. Click **openEuler-21.09-raspi-aarch64.img.xz** to download the openEuler Raspberry Pi image to the local PC.

-8. Click **openEuler-21.03-raspi-aarch64.img.xz.sha256sum** to download the verification file of the openEuler Raspberry Pi image to the local PC.
+8. Click **openEuler-21.09-raspi-aarch64.img.xz.sha256sum** to download the verification file of the openEuler Raspberry Pi image to the local PC.

 ## Verifying the Image Integrity